florian-huber/hplc-py/paper.md

 background has been identified and corrected, peak-filled regions of the chromatogram are identified through the application of topographic prominence thresholds, a method common in the signal processing of neuron action potentials [@choi2017].
-With peak locations identified, the chromatogram is further clipped into windows--regions in time where chemical species co-elute and therefore overlap.
+With peak locations identified, the chromatogram is further clipped into windows--regions in time when chemical species co-elute and therefore overlap.

 **`iii)` Fitting a mixture of amplitude-weighted skew-normal distributions to each peak window.** For an assigned peak window with $N$ peaks, `hplc-py` fits a convolution of $N$ amplitude-weighted skew-normal